 SEO: Search engines use the quality of backlink as a measure in determining the search engine ranking for your webpage in search results.
 The web pages with good quality backlinks from domains with a good page rank often rank higher in the search results.

 As the backlinks are used to compute the relevance and quality of your website, the quality of the backlinks itself matter.
-As a general rule, the more backlinks you have the better it is but you do have to be careful in that you do not generate predominantly bad quality links.
+As a general rule, the more backlinks you have the better but you do have to be careful in that you do not generate predominantly bad quality links.
 Having a large number of backlinks from a number of bad quality websites such as content farms and paid sites can negatively affect the ranking of your website.

 Backlinks itself are fluid with many being added and many removed all the time.
 Sometimes the backlinks expire or are removed or moved by the time you find it.
 It could still exist in the search engine indexes till those web pages are crawled again.
 There is no single tool that will show you every single backlink that exists.

 This tool provides quite a bit of information about your website including the backlinks in google index.
 This is probably one of the most comprehensive and the one I use the most.
-To see the backlinks, in the left hand side menu click on Traffic and then Links to Your Site.
+To see the backlinks: in the left hand side menu click on Search Traffic and then Links to Your Site.
 It provides you with several options to drill down find the exact page where the backlinks are present.

 Another good feature is that they do differentiate between internal links and external links and that makes it easier for SEO.